mmomtchev/Forez/README.md

 There are different conflicting accounts when it comes to the construction of the castle in Ascalon - some citing Guy of Forez ([#9], page 481), others - Richard of Cornwall ([#1], page 176).

-The construction of a castle in Ascalon was one of the first decisions by the leaders of the crusade after setting foot in the Holy Land ([#3], Rothelin, chapter 22, 1239), but the actual work was postponed until the very end - most of the French had already left on their way back when it started.
+The construction of a castle in Ascalon was one of the first decisions by the leaders of the crusade after setting foot in the Holy Land ([#3], Rothelin, chapter 22, 1239 and chapter 31, 1239-1240), but the actual work was postponed until the very end - most of the French had already left on their way back when it started.

 According to Eracles ([#3], chapter 51, 1240), Richard of Cornwall's men built the castle at the request of the Knights Templar in Jaffa.
-Richard of Cornwall arrival in the Holy Land is dated October 8 1240 with a mention that by this time Thibault IV had already left for Europe.
+Richard of Cornwall arrival in the Holy Land is dated October 8 1240 with a mention that by this time, Thibault IV had already left for Europe.

-According to the Rothelin manuscript ([#3], Rothelin, chapter 33, 1240), it was the French army who rebuilt the castle, with Richard of Cornwall arriving when the work was almost finished.
+According to the Rothelin manuscript ([#3], Rothelin, chapter 33, 1240), it was the French army who started the work on the castle, with Richard of Cornwall arriving while the construction was still in progress.

+Gestes des Chiprois ([#2], page 123) also attributes the work to Richard of Cornwall.

+It shall be noted that all three sources say that Ascalon was fortified the same way that Richard of England had previously built it.

+In all cases, there are no direct mentions of Guy of Forez as being present during the construction work in Ascalon - even if it is probable.
 Thus, it is very difficult to date the depart of Guy IV from the Holy Land - everything that is certain is that it happened after Thibault IV and most French knights had left and that Thibault IV departed before October 8 1240.

 #### Guy of Acre